 Shauna is back at work now, but her new job pays less than her old one, and she’s barely earning enough to service her debts despite making serious efforts to trim her household expenses.
 Because she understands the negative consequences of bad credit, she’s doing her best not to fall behind on her credit card bills.
 Unfortunately, she’s only able to make the minimum monthly payment on each card – and even that’s a stretch.

 Right now, Shauna is making a total of $260 in minimum monthly payments.
 If interest rates remain constant, she’s on track to pay $17,193 in total principal and interest payments over nearly 26 years before all of her cards are paid off.
 In other words, if she maintains the status quo, Shauna – who is currently 35 – will carry her credit card balances through her 60th birthday and pay more interest than principal along the way.

 But Shauna doesn’t have to maintain the status quo.
 She has another option: debt consolidation.
-It’s not perfect, and it’s not for everyone, but debt consolidation is very often a financial lifesaver for people in Shauna’s position.
+It’s not perfect, and it’s not for everyone, but debt consolidation is very often a source of lasting debt relief – and, therefore, a financial lifesaver – for people in Shauna’s position.

 What Is Debt Consolidation?

 “Debt consolidation” generally refers to the practice of using the proceeds from a single loan or revolving credit line to pay off multiple outstanding credit accounts.

 Types of Debt Suitable for Consolidation

 Debts suitable for consolidation include any credit account with an interest rate, required monthly payment, or repayment term higher than the consolidation loan’s.
 That may include: